113ll3/Ibmclouddocscli/reference/ibmcloud/env_var_cli.md

 ## IBMCLOUD_HOME=path/to/dir
 {: #IBMCLOUD_PATH_TO_DIR}

 Specifies the path to the configuration directory.
 The `ibmcloud` command reads and writes its session metadata to and from the specified path.
 Use the variable to work with multiple accounts or multiple sessions at the same time.

+For more information about this environment variable, see [Working with multiple sessions with the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-ibmcloud-home).